 I have taught a course on creativity for the Honors College (2011); the capstone course (HS 402) for the Bachelor of Integrative Studies program (Summers 2011; 2012); and the introductory course for the Bachelor of Liberal Studies Program (LBS 100), Exploration of the Arts & Sciences: Exploratory Topic -- Creativity (Winters, 2013-2016); and Exploratory Topic -- Spirits, Gods, & Aliens (Winters 2017-2019; 2020 forthcoming).

 A course for the Honors College entitled "Explaining Jesus: A Case in the Interdisciplinary Study of Religions" (HC 2004) took place in Fall 2016.
-A course for the Honors College entitled, "Spirits, Gods, & Aliens" ran this past Winter (2018).
-Forthcoming in the Honors College is "Movies and Mortality" (Winter 2019 forthcoming.)
+A course for the Honors College entitled, "Spirits, Gods, & Aliens" ran last Winter (2018).
+"Movies and Mortality" ran in the Honors College this past Winter (2019).
+Forthcoming in the Honors College is "Consilience in American Religion" (Winter 2020).

 Statement on Teaching & Learning

 Tools / Links / Resources